kkots/ggxrd_hitbox_overlay_2211/README.md

 Again, if any paths contain spaces, you must enclose them in quotes.
 You can read about ffmpeg filter syntax on: <https://ffmpeg.org/ffmpeg-filters.html#toc-Filtering-Introduction>
 I will add that `-lavfi`, `-filter_complex`, `-vf`, `-af`, `-filter` mean exactly the same thing, which is a filtergraph. `:v` usually means the video part of an input, `:a` means the audio part of an input.

+## Renumbering frames and changing framerate of a subrange of frames in a GIF

+The tools provided in <https://github.com/kkots/GIFTools> allow renumbering PNG files in a PNG sequence and altering individual GIF frame lengths through a console (non-graphical) interface.

 ## Developing

 There are multiple separate projects in the repository.